Copy article link

 This section is used to determine the purchase of the token.
 The Buying Amount refers to the total amount that will be used to purchase each new token, it does not refer to the amount per transaction but to the total amount.

-A configuration interface for buying tokens in the Smithii Sniper Bot.
+A configuration interface for buying tokens in the Smithii Sniper Bot .
 It includes the 'Transaction Executor,' showing Jito as the executor, with a fee of approximately 0.006 SOL per transaction to ensure fast execution.
 The settings also allow users to define the buying amount, which is set to 0.001 SOL, and the buy slippage, which is set at 40%.
-These options enable the user to control the amount and slippage tolerance during token purchases using the sniper bot.
+These options enable the user to control the amount and slippage tolerance during token purchases using the sniper bot .

 Selling tokens

-An interface showing the selling token parameters in the Smithii Sniper Bot.
+An interface showing the selling token parameters in the Smithii Sniper Bot .
 The 'Auto-Sell Tokens' toggle is enabled, which allows automatic selling of tokens.
 The configuration includes fields such as 'Price Check Interval' (set to 2000 milliseconds), 'Take Profit' (set at 40%), 'Stop Loss' (set at 20%), 'Enforced Selling' interval (600,000 milliseconds or 10 minutes), and 'Sell Slippage' (set at 20%).
 These settings allow the user to automate and fine-tune their token-selling strategy.

 If you want to automate it instead, you have to configure it in a way that generates profit.

 The first parameter is the 'Price Check Interval'.
-In this parameter we tell the bot how often to check the price.
-A high value could lead to inaccuracies and missed opportunities while a very low value could lead to problems with slippage in cases where the price of the token is very volatile.
+In this parameter we tell bot how often to check the price.
+A high value could lead to inaccuracies and missed opportunities while a very low value could lead to problems with the slippage in cases where the price of the token is very volatile.

 Take profit' refers to the percentage of profit from which the sale should be made.
 A very high value can leave us exposed to rug pulls while a low one to obviously low profitability.